JoyKarmoker/Laser-Defender/README.md

 Commit-19: Shotting and damage mechanism added to all enemy - All the enemies can now shoot, the have a health and when health is 0 then they destroy.

+Commit-19: Player Hit and destroy mechanism added - Now The player have a health and it recieves the bullet from enemy.
+When health is below 0 it destroyes itself